Luise Herklotz

-Luise Herklotz (August 20, 1918.
-Speyer — July 25, 2009, Speyer) was a German politician in the SPD.
+Luise Herklotz (20 August 1918.
+Speyer – 25 July 2009, Speyer) was a German politician in the SPD.

 Life and profession

 After attending the Lyzeum, Herklotz, who was of Protestant faith, completed a journalistic apprenticeship at the Speyerer Zeitung from 1935.
 She then worked first as an editorial secretary and finally as an editor.
 From 1947, she worked for Die Freiheit in Neustadt an der Weinstraße.
 In 1948, she took part in the founding of the Journalistenverband Pfalz.

 From 1978 to 1992, Herklotz was chairwoman of Arbeiterwohlfahrt in Speyer, of which she had been a member since 1946.
 In July 1984, an investigation was opened against Herklotz on suspicion of fraud and embezzlement, investigating whether the Association for Civic Education she led had used forged signature lists for "ghost seminars" that were not held to raise 40.000 to 50,000 DM in state subsidies with the help of forged signature lists for "ghost seminars" that were not held, and whether these funds were passed on to the SPD and Workers' Welfare.